-Buffalo Mountain-White Rock Trail is a 2.9 mile lightly trafficked out and back trail located near Johnson City, TN that features a waterfall and is rated as moderate.
+Buffalo Mountain-White Rock Trail is a 2.9 mile lightly trafficked out and back trail located near Johnson City, Tennessee that features a waterfall and is rated as moderate.
 The trail is primarily used for hiking and off road driving and is accessible from March until November.
 Dogs are also able to use this trail.

 Great view, rhododendron gardens, beautiful stream This is a nice place to hike when you don't have a lot of time to get out of the city.
 The view is great, especially on a clear day.
 The hike isn't difficult, but if you take the White Rock trail, it is easy to get off the path.
 At a sign marking the direction of the access road, the trail seems to follow the stream, but this simply leads back to some small waterfalls.
 It is definitely worth a look if you have time, but the trail to White Rock actually goes uphill at the sign.
 If you stand with you back to the sign, the trail goes up the mountain over some tree roots, then curves back to the right.
 May/June is a popular time to visit this trail, as the rhodedendrons are in bloom.
 You can make the hike a loop if you take the Tip Top trail back to the parking area.
 Word of caution: This may not be the best place to hike alone, especially for females.
 Sometimes there are strange people hanging around the picnic area.